tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-Indicates whether the value in ``Unit: Date first cited`` is the actual date a unit was founded.
+Indicates whether the value in ``Unit: First Cited Date`` is the actual date a unit was founded.

 **Type of field**